 Figure 2: With one dimensional space panel, x is the position of the organelle with highest intensity value at time tn. fn,+(x) and fn,−(x) illustrate 1-level forward displacement and backward displacement of x, respectively.

-observations and a collection of organelle space-time localizations R˜ identified as described above, our main objective from now on is the computational reconstruction of {ra}a.
+observations and a collection of organelle space-time localizations R˜ identified as described above, our main objective from now on will be the computational reconstruction of {ra}a.

 Kalman velocimetry

 The motion of the entire set of organelles in the experiment can be encoded within a family of displacement fields ft→t0(·) : R2 7→ R2, which we use (see Sect.
-2.3, below) to distinguish space-time positions that are visited by the same organelle.
+2.3, below) to distinguish space-time positions that are visited by each organelle.
 We adopt functional notation and we write ft→t0(·) to emphasize that these variables are entire functions, in contrast to writing ft→t0(x), which is a point, or simply ft→t0, which might be confused with the other scalar or vector-valued variables in our formulation.

-In particular, according to our convention, for any organelle, its position x ∈ R2 at a time t ∈ [0,T] and its position x0 ∈ R2 at a time t0 ∈ [0,T] are coupled by the displacement fields as
+According to our convention, for any organelle, its position x ∈ R2 at time t ∈ [0,T] and its position x0 ∈ R2 at a time t0 ∈ [0,T] are coupled by the displacement fields as

 x0 = x + ft→t0(x), (3) x = x0 + ft0→t(x0).
 (4)

-This convention is illustrated on fig. 2.
-Because, in general, the driving dynamics of organelle motion are unknown, the precise form of the fields {ft→t0(·)}t,t0 is unknown too.
-Nevertheless, as we describe next, we estimate these fields directly from the raw images in D.
+This convention is illustrated in fig. 2.
+Because, in general, the driving dynamics of organelle motion are unknown, the precise form of the fields {ft→t0(·)}t,t0 is unknown as well.
+Nevertheless, we will describe a method to estimate these fields directly from the raw images in D.

 For our purpose (see Sect.
 2.3, below), it is sufficient to compute displacement fields only at successive time levels.
 In particular, these are 1-level forward fn,+(·) : R2 →7 R2 and 1-level backward fn,−(·) : R2 7→ R2 fields, defined by